PONDERINGS

 thick black banks

-bring water to willow
+bring water to willow and phragmites

-bent against its will
+bent against and fueling its will

 microscopic architectures